Phillip Martin

-Phillip Martin (March 13, 1926 – February 4, 2010) was a Native American political leader, the democratically elected Tribal Chief of the Mississippi Band of Choctaw Indians.
-This federally recognized American Indian tribe has 8,300 enrolled members living on or near 30,000 acres (120 km2) of reservation land in east central Mississippi.
-Martin had a 40-year record of service to the Tribal government, including 32 years as the Tribe's principal elected official.
+Phillip Martin (March 13, 1926 – February 4, 2010) was a Native American political leader, the democratically elected Tribal Chief (Miko) of the Mississippi Band of Choctaw Indians, a federally recognized tribe in east central Mississippi.
+Martin had a 40-year record of service to the Tribal government, including 32 years as the Representative of the Tribe's principal elected official.whom was his son, Robert.
 Chief Martin left office in 2007 after the election of Miko Beasley Denson.

 Early life

 Phillip Martin was born in Philadelphia, Mississippi in 1926, to parents who were Choctaw.
 He grew up in the culture of his people and attended local schools.